google/WebFundamentals/src/content/en/updates/2018/01/paintapi.md

 ## Now in Chrome

-Paint Worklet has been in Chrome Canary for a while.
-With Chrome 65, it is enabled by default in Chrome Stable.
-Go ahead and try out the new possibilities that Paint Worklet opens up and show us what you built!
-For more inspiration, take a look at ]Vincent De Oliveira’s collection](https://lab.iamvdo.me/houdini/).
+Paint worklet has been in Chrome Canary for a while.
+With Chrome 65, it is enabled by default.
+Go ahead and try out the new possibilities that paint worklet opens up and show us what you built!
+For more inspiration, take a look at [Vincent De Oliveira’s collection](https://lab.iamvdo.me/houdini/).

 Note: Breakpoints are currently not supported in CSS Paint API, but will be